makovalab-psu/nonBKinetics/README.md

 ##Preparing the motif and motif-free windows

-inputs : .mf files, RepeatMasked file, True Variants file
+Requires: .mf files, RepeatMasked file with coordinates of repeats i na genome, and a file with high quality calls that contrast sequenced individal with a reference.

 1. **Generate corresponding .gff file for each .mf file.** This is because .gff files are suitable for intersection with other datasets.